Party needs 'generational shift' says Labour TD

 Leadership a choice now between Alex & Joan.
-Will discuss with family & supporters before making a decision on standing for Deputy Leader.— Aodhán Ó Ríordáin TD (@AodhanORiordain) May 27, 2014
+Will discuss with family & supporters before making a decision on standing for Deputy Leader.— Aodhán Ó Ríordáin (@AodhanORiordain) May 27, 2014

 Meath East TD Dominic Hannigan was amongst a group of parliamentary members who met yesterday planning to "create a vacancy" at the top of the party.

 They were planning a no-confidence motion but Eamon Gilmore resigned before it was submitted.

 Deputy Hannigan says his replacement could well come from the younger Labour ranks.